jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

 -  `Opening the Web Console in
    Firefox <https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console>`__

-You should see a message that says
-``JupyterLab extension jupyterlab_xkcd is activated!`` in the console.
+After you reload the page with the console open, you should see a message that says ``JupyterLab extension jupyterlab_xkcd is activated!`` in the console.
 If you do, congrats, you're ready to start modifying the the extension!
 If not, go back, make sure you didn't miss a step, and `reach